Stirling 900

 There has been so much engagement by local organisations, businesses and residents in Stirling 900 that it is difficult to capture everything but here are a few other highlights so far!

 Stirling City Heritage Trust have launched a Stirling 900 inspired Stirling Family Heritage Trail guide for exploring Stirling with local artist David Galletly.
-You can pick-up the trail at The Stirling Smith Art Gallery and Museum, Stirling Libraries and Archives Central Library, Stirling Old Town Jail and VisitScotland Stirling iCentre.
+The guide has been distributed from The Stirling Smith Art Gallery and Museum, Stirling Libraries and Archives Central Library, and Stirling Old Town Jail.

 To celebrate Stirling’s history, growth and achievements since being founded as a borough by King David I in 1124, Macrobert Arts Centre hosted an epic art challenge to create new artwork that captures all things Stirling - past, present, and future!
 Young artists submitted original artwork that responds creatively to the theme, with work selected and commended in an arts exhibition.